Chengqunniu/T1A3/README.md

     `git clone https://github.com/Chengqunniu/T1A3.git`
 7. Copy the following command to navigate to the src folder:

+    `cd T1A3`
     `cd src`
 8. Copy the following command to install all dependencies

     `chmod +x install_dependencies.sh`

     `./install_dependencies.sh`
 9. There are five other executable files you can choose to, each with different purposes.
 Please go the [command line argments section](#command-line-argments-to-execute-the-program) below.

 ### Dependencies